Probing multi-mobility edges in quasiperiodic mosaic lattices: Theoretical Results

 Here, $c_j^{\dagger}$ is the creation operator at site $j$, $J$ is the nearest neighbor hopping term, and $\lambda_j$ represents the on-site quasiperiodic potential modulation, which is given by the following formula,

 $\theta$ is the phase offset during the modulation, $\omega$ is an irrational number, for instance $(\sqrt{5}-1)/2$ in our case, and $\kappa$ is an integer determining the mosaic modulation period.
-When $\kappa=1$, the lattice reduces to the AA model with self-dual symmetry and transition at $\lambda=1$, whereas when $\kappa\neq1$, the duality symmetry of the lattices is broken.
+When $\kappa=1$, the lattice reduces to the AA model with self-dual symmetry and transition at $\lambda/J=1$, whereas when $\kappa\neq1$, the duality symmetry of the lattices is broken. $m$ refers to is an integer running from 1 to $N$, where $N$ is the quasi-cell number.
 Fig.~\ref{fig1}(a) demonstrates a 1D quasiperiodic mosaic model with $\kappa=2$ modulation period.
-In our simulation and experimental design, we set $\theta=0$ for the convenience, and $J=0.015$ enabling wide tuning range of the potential amplitude modulation $\lambda$.
+In our simulation and experimental design, we set $\theta=0$ for the convenience, and $J=0.015$ \textmu m$^{-1}$ enabling wide tuning range of the potential amplitude modulation $\lambda_j$.

-Following Avila’s profound global theory \cite{Avila2015}, it has been theoretically proved \cite{Wang2020} that the mosaic model indeed manifests energy-dependent MEs by computing the Lyapunov exponent (see Supplementary Information for details), which can be described by the following expression:
+Following Avila’s profound global theory \cite{Avila2015}, it has been theoretically proved \cite{Wang2020} that the mosaic model indeed manifests energy-dependent MEs by computing the Lyapunov exponent (see Supplemental Information (SI)~A for details), which can be described by the following expression:

 the parametrization of the energy $E$ via the real (imaginary)-valued momentum $p$ for $|E|\leq 2 J$ ($|E|>2 J$).
-A mosaic lattice with $\kappa$ modulation period hosts $2(\kappa-1)$ MEs, which are distributed in energy spectrum around $E=2J \cos(\pi m/\kappa)$, where $a_\kappa = 0$ and the extended states survive at arbitrarily strong potential $\lambda$, which is a new fundamental feature of mosaic lattices (see Supplementary Information A.1).
-For the simplest yet nontrivial case of $\kappa=2$, the two MEs are given by
+A mosaic lattice with $\kappa$ modulation period hosts $2(\kappa-1)$ MEs, which are distributed in energy spectrum around $E=2J \cos(\pi m/\kappa)$, where $a_\kappa = 0$ and the extended states survive at arbitrarily strong potential $\lambda$, which is a new fundamental feature of mosaic lattices (see SI~A.1).
+For the simplest yet nontrivial case of $\kappa=2$, the two MEs are given by ~\cite{Wang2020}